 OLD MEASUREMENT TACTICS

-Measuring the workplace is not necessarily a new idea.
+Measuring workplace optimization is not necessarily a new idea.
 Right now, businesses try a number of different tactics to figure out how people use their space.

 - Manual – People canvas the building and record notes about occupancy.